 - And a few simple ingredients from the grocery store for the easiest dinner ever

-6 easy last-minute ideas for St. Patrick’s Day
+6 easy last-minute ideas for fun with St. Patrick for kids:

 1. Luckiest morning ever!
 Start the day off on the right foot with a big bowl of Lucky Charms and a mason jar filled with green milk left behind by a leprechaun!
 The girls loved opening the fridge to find the little bundle ready to go.